bugzmanov/cleancode-critique/src/chapter_9.md

 }
 ```

-We get advocated `BUILD`-`OPERATE`-`CHECK` shape, without need to have implicit mutable state somewhere hidden.
-All tests are isolated and can run in parallel.
+We get the `BUILD`-`OPERATE`-`CHECK` pattern without hidden state.
+Tests are isolated and can run in parallel.

 ----

 The first example in this chapter shows how adding domain-specific details can improve readability.
-The second one is an illustration that this approach can be taken too far:
+The second example shows how domain-specific abstractions can go wrong:

 ```java
 @Test